 Partial dehydration process.
-We used a digital multimeter (34401A, Keysight Technologies, or 2100, Keithley, Supplementary Fig. 19) with a four-point probe to record the change in resistance of the printed Ag-hydrogel composite (40 mm length, 3 mm width and 0.7 mm thickness) on a 1.6-mm-thick PAAm-alginate hydrogel substrate.
-EGaIn (75 wt% Ga and 25 wt% In; Solution Materials) was used at each end of the printed trace to minimize contact resistance between the probes and the conductive hydrogel composite.
-The partial dehydration process proceeded in an acrylic box with holes, where the humidity and temperature of the environment in the box were monitored by a digital sensor (B07HMV6GG2, Linkstyle).
+We used a digital multimeter (34401A; Keysight Technologies or 2100; Keithley, Supplementary Figure 19) with a four-point probe to record the change in resistance of the printed Ag-hydrogel composite (40 mm length, 3 mm width, and 0.7 mm thickness) on a 1.6 mm thick PAAmalginate hydrogel substrate.
+EGaIn (Eutectic Gallium-Indium, mixture 75 wt% Gallium and 25 wt% Indium; Solution Materials, LLC) was used at each end of printed trace to minimize contact resistance between probes and conductive hydrogel composite.
+The partial dehydration process proceeded in an acrylic box with some holes, where humidity and temperature of the environment in the box were monitored by a digital sensor (B07HMV6GG2, Linkstyle).
 The resistance values were manually recorded.
-These tests were conducted in a laboratory with an air conditioner that set the room temperature around 22 °C.
+These tests were conducted in a lab room with an air conditioner that set the room temperature around 22 °C.

 Volumetric conductivity.
-The volumetric conductivity ( $\sigma$ =l/RA) of the printed Ag-hydrogel trace was calculated using an effective trace length (l=40 mm) and effective cross-sectional area (A = 1.76 $\mu$ m for the case before the partial dehydration process and A = 1.38 mm for the case after the partial dehydration process; see Supplementary Fig. 5 for representative sample dimensions).
-The cross-sectional area was measured using a digital microscope (1000X, MicroTroniX).
+The volumetric conductivity ($\sigma = l/RA$) of the printed Ag-hydrogel trace was calculated using an effective trace length (l=40 mm) and effective cross-sectional area ($A=1.76 \,\mu\text{m}^2$ for the case before partial dehydration process and $A=1.38 \,\text{mm}^2$ for the case after partial dehydration process; see Supplementary Figure 5 for a representative sample dimensions).
+The cross-sectional area was measured using a digital microscope (1000X; MicroTroniX).

-Electromechanical characterization.
-The Ag-hydrogel composite was stencil-printed on a 1.6-mm-thick PAAm-alginate hydrogel.
-EGaIn was located at each end of the printed trace to minimize contact resistance between the conductive hydrogel composite and the wires from a USB (Universal Serial Bus) data acquisition device (USB-6002, NI), which collects external analogue data from the materials testing machine (5969, Instron) at a rate of 1 kHz.
-After the partial dehydration process was completed, the printed Ag-hydrogel composite was sealed using PAAm-alginate pre-gel when the resistance reached 2 $\Omega$ .
-After 10 min, the pre-gel solution started to be cured.
-The samples were cut around the trace using a razor blade and assembled with three-dimensional (3D) printed grips.
-The data were saved using software (MATLAB, 2016a) that can communicate with the USB data acquisition device.
+Electro-mechanical characterization.
+Ag-hydrogel composite was stencil-printed on a 1.6 mm thick PAAm-alginate hydrogel.
+EGaIn was located at each end of the printed trace to minimize contact resistance between conductive hydrogel composite and wires from an USB DAQ (USB-6002; NI), which collects external analogue data from the materials testing machine (5969; Instron) at a rate of 1 kHz.
+After partial dehydration process was completed, the printed Ag-hydrogel composite was sealed by pre-gel PAAmalginate hydrogel when the resistance reached 2 Ω .
+In 10 mins, the pre-gel solution started to be cured.
+The samples were cut around the trace by a razor blade and assembled with 3d printed grips.
+The data was saved using a software (MATLAB, 2016a) that can communicate with the USB DAQ.

 Electrical stability test.
-Samples were prepared in the same way as the samples used in electromechanical tests: a printed Ag-hydrogel composite trace within two layers of 1.6-mm-thick PAAm-alginate hydrogel.
-The samples were directly connected to a benchtop power supply (KPS3010D, Eventek).
-The power supply was set to supply fixed voltage to generate a pre-defined initial direct current (1, 2, 3 or 4 A).
+Samples were prepared in the same way of the samples used in electro-mechanical tests; a printed Ag-hydrogel composite trace within two layers of 1.6 mm thick PAAm-alginate hydrogel.
+The samples were directly connected to a benchtop power supply (KPS3010D; Eventek).
+The power supply was set to supply fixed voltage to generate pre-defined initial direct current (1, 2, 3, or 4 A).
 The current values were manually recorded.